Maddie and Wynn

 “Your mom’s not ready.”

-“Did something bad happened to mom when she lived in Dublin?
-Is that why she won’t talk about it or doesn’t want to go there?“
+Maddie turned to look at her dad.
+“Did something bad happened to mom when she lived in Dublin.
+Is that why she won’t talk about it or doesn’t want to go there?”

-“She doesn’t seem happy.
-Neither am I. I don’t want to leave my life.”
+Maddie gave him a rough nudge with her shoulder.
+“Mom doesn’t seem happy—and neither am I. I don’t want to leave Vancouver.”

 “Then why does she want to change me?
-Why does she want me to give up my Maddily Modified fashion?”
+Why does she want me to give up on eco-fashion?”

 “How is fashion risky?
 Everyone wears clothes!”